kibo-tylerbrinkman/KUPT.tyler_custom_bpm.1.0.0.Release/docs/How-to-extend-Kibo-Fulfillment-workflows.md

     > Resolving deltas: 100% (405/405), done.
     ```

-Now, you have a local copy of your fork of the Kibo.FulfillmentWorkflows repository.
+Now, you have a local copy of your fork of the KiboSoftware/kibo-fulfillment-workflows repository.

-##### Step 3: Configure Git to sync your fork with the original Kibo.FulfillmentWorkflows repository
+##### Step 3: Configure Git to sync your fork with the original KiboSoftware/kibo-fulfillment-workflows repository
 When you fork a project you can configure Git to pull changes from the original, or __upstream__, repository into the local clone of your fork.

-1. On GitHub, navigate to the original [Kibo.FulfillmentWorkflows](https://github.com/KiboSoftware/kibo-fulfillment-workflows) repository.
+1. On GitHub, navigate to the original [KiboSoftware/kibo-fulfillment-workflows](https://github.com/KiboSoftware/kibo-fulfillment-workflows) repository.

 1. Under the repository name, click __Clone or download__.